codepath/android_guides/Getting-Started-with-Gradle.md

 gradle -v
 ```

+## Install API 17 and Build Tools

+In order for Gradle to work, make sure you open the Android SDK Manager and ensure you have the API 17 SDK installed including the **latest Android SDK Platform-tools and Android SDK Build-tools**.

 ##  Gradle Project Setup

 To use Gradle in your Android application, you have to create a `build.gradle` file: